ohle/vimrc/Readme.md

 ```

 ## Installing plugins
-Plugins are managed by the `pathogen`-plugin
+Plugins are managed by the [`vimplug` plugin](https://github.com/junegunn/vim-plug/).
+Unmanaged plugins go into `unmanaged-plugins/` and are registered with the
+`Plug` command:

+    Plug ~/.vim/unmanaged-plugins/foo

 ### Archive format
 Unpack into `.vim/bundle/pluginname`
 ### Vimball